shinyay/spring-observability-demo/README.md

 #### 1.2.
 Micrometer
 Micrometer provides a vendor-neutral data provider, which exposes Actuator metrics to external sysytem such as Prometheus, Netflix Atlas and any more.

+Micrometer Registry has various libraries for monitoring systems.
+You can select a library like `micrometer-registry-***`

 ```gradle
 dependencies {
 	implementation("org.springframework.boot:spring-boot-starter-actuator")